Scooletz/blog.scooletz.com-posts/2019-01-15-aggregates-services-systems-as-cells-organisms-society.md

 date: 2019-01-15 09:55
 author: scooletz
 permalink: /2019/01/15/aggregates-services-systems-as-cells-organisms-society/
-image: /img/2019/01/loupe.jpg
+image: /img/2019/01/loupe.png
 categories: ["DDD"]
-tags: ["domain driven design"]
+tags: ["DDD"]
-imported: true
+whitebackgroundimage: true
 ---

 Does a team colleague reads your DNA daily?
 Do you know what's going on in your cell number A345BC345T343?
 Is there a single cell in your body that can ask your whole body to stop for a second?
 I hope the answer to all these questions is NO. Let's take a look at all these different levels of complexity and hiding it.